MasteryEducation/CPAExamsMastery.com/content/reg/3/7/4/index.md

 -------------------------------------------------------------------------------

-## Quiz on Termination of Agency and Impact on Third Parties
+## Quiz: Termination of Agency and Impact on Third Parties

 {{< quizdown >}}